JuliaLogging/LoggingExtras.jl/README.md

 Loggers can be broken down into 4 types:
  - *Sinks*: Sinks are the final end point of a log messages journey.
 They write it to file, or display it on the console, or set off a red flashing light in the laboratory.
 A Sink should never decide what to accept, only what to do with it.
- - *Filters*: Filters wrap around other loggers and decide wether or not to pass on a message.
-Thery can further be broken down by when that decision occurs (See `ActiveFilteredLogger` vs `EarlyFilteredLogger`).
+ - *Filters*: Filters wrap around other loggers and decide whether or not to pass on a message.
+They can further be broken down by when that decision occurs (See `ActiveFilteredLogger` vs `EarlyFilteredLogger`).
  - *Transformers*: Transformers modify the content of log messages, before passing them on.
 This includes the metadata like severity level.
 Unlike Filters they can't block a log message, but they could drop its level down to say `Debug` so that normally noone would see it.
  - *Demux*: There is only one possible Demux Logger. and it is central to log routing.
-It acts as a hub that recieves 1 log message, and then sends copies of it to all its child loggers.
-Like iin the diagram above, it can be composed with Filters to control what goes where.
+It acts as a hub that receives 1 log message, and then sends copies of it to all its child loggers.
+Like in the diagram above, it can be composed with Filters to control what goes where.

 This is a basically full taxonomy of all compositional loggers.
 This package implements the full set.
 So you shouldn't need to build your own routing components, just configure the ones included in this package.